Accessibility Statement for Tendring District Council

 The content listed below is non-accessible for the following reasons.

-Our events calendar year page uses non unique IDs which fails WCAG 2.1A 4.1.1 (Parsing) and the scrollable element is not keybord accessible which fails WCAG 2.1A 2.1.1 (Keyboard) and some text is clipped when resized which fails WCAG 2.1AA 1.4.4: Resize text.
-We plan to fix this by the end of 2020.
+Our events calendar pages use non unique IDs which fails WCAG 2.1A 4.1.1 (Parsing) and the scrollable element is not keybord accessible which fails WCAG 2.1A 2.1.1 (Keyboard) and some text is clipped when resized which fails WCAG 2.1AA 1.4.4: Resize text.
+We plan to fix this by May 2021.

 Our forms are built and hosted on a separate system to our website.
 We are in the process of upgrading all of our forms to ensure that they are accessible too.